 Visvis can be used in Python scripts, interactive Python sessions (as with IPython or IEP) and can be embedded in applications.

-- (optionally, to enable reading and writing of images) imageio or PIL
+- (optionally, to enable reading and writing of images) imageio

 usage: import visvis as vv